 It is not a question of if you should offer digital receipts as a retailer today, but how.
-To stay at the forefront, large retailers need to find their way to offer the service.
+To stay at the forefront, large retailers need to find a way to offer the service.
 Let me walk you through the three most common ways to implement digital receipts.

 Let’s start with the basics.
 Digital receipts are becoming all the more of a hygiene factor for large retailers.
-With Nordic retailers at the forefront, digital receipts are rapidly spreading everywhere in line with digitalisation and sustainability.
+With Nordic retailers at the forefront, digital receipts are rapidly spreading everywhere in line with digitalization and sustainability.

 Top of my head, I’ll give you 7 immense reasons why modern retailers should implement digital receipts today:

 - You will become more sustainable when reducing your carbon footprint

 - You will reduce costs on tons of paper and receipts printers

 - You will increase customer satisfaction and enhance your customer relationships

 - You will be able to boost your loyalty program and by extension your brand

 - You can capture email addresses for future customer communication (just remember to be GDPR compliant, of course)